 In men, the overriding mechanism behind hair loss is testosterone derived.
 Peter explains, “Testosterone is metabolized to dihydrotestosterone, if an individual has the receptor for DHT, then the anagen phase gets shorter with each cycle and eventually the man goes bald.”
 Translation: it’s a (genetic) disruption in the hair’s natural cycle that causes hair loss in men.

 3. What are the early signs of male pattern baldness?

 Excessive shedding can be one sign that your natural hair cycle is shifting.
 “Normal shedding can be around 50 to 150 hair strands per day,” confirms Peter.
 “But we have seen some people shedding up to 600 hair strands a day with no problem in terms of baldness, so for each individual, their normal amount of hair shedding will be different.”

-Other signs of balding or permanent hair loss include a visibly receding hairline around the front, back, and sides of your head or patches of hair loss.
+Other signs of balding or permanent hair loss include visibly receding hair around the front, back, and sides of your head or patches of hair loss.
 Most men experience hair loss or frontal baldness on the top and front of their heads first, especially around the crown area.
 But with any hair loss, all balding patterns can be different from person to person.

 4. How to stop male pattern baldness